WalletConnect/gm-hackers/README.md

    3. Enable Notify API by following the steps outlined in the API tab.
    4. Copy the `notify_subscribe_topic_private_key` generated in WalletConnect Cloud and set it as the value of `NOTIFY_PROJECT_SECRET` in your `.env.local`

+TODO 4.
+How to send notifications 5.
+Mention broadcast

 ## Running locally

 Install the app's dependencies: